SysKitTeam/docs-spconsultant/how-to/create-snapshot.md

 ## SPDocKit PowerShell Module

-The SysKit.SPDocKit.PS PowerShell module can be aquired from [PowerShell Gallery](https://www.powershellgallery.com/packages/SysKit.SPDocKit.PS/) or [SysKit Customers Web](https://my.syskit.com).
+The SysKit.SPDocKit.PS PowerShell module can be acquired from [PowerShell Gallery](https://www.powershellgallery.com/packages/SysKit.SPDocKit.PS/) or [SysKit Customers Web](https://my.syskit.com).

 Once you've downloaded the __SysKit.SPDocKit.PS.zip__ file, extract the contents to __SysKit.SPDocKit.PS__ folder.
 The folder should then be copied to one of the default PowerShell module paths.
 You can easily discover them by running the following command in PowerShell: